D4nex/lolbas-info/README.md

 ```
 python3 lolbasinfo.py -l
 ```
-List all available LOLBAS included in the cvs to get your information.
+List all available LOLBAS included in the csv to get your information.

 ```
 python3 lolbasinfo.py -lol <lolbin/lolscript>